Forward-UIUC-2021F/zhenke-chen-question-answering-with-text-summarization/README.md

 # Algorithmic Design

-There are three parts of algorithmic designs for this project, which are corresponding the three parts from the functional design, which are **Data Collection**, **Model Training** as well as **Results Selection and Evaluation**.
+There are three parts of algorithmic designs for this project, which are corresponding the three parts from the functional design, which are **Data Collection**, **Text Summarization** as well as **Results Selection and Evaluation**.

 ## Module 1: Data Collection
 * For data collection, since the data are collected from the Google Search, the websites of raw text result corresponding to the questions will be listed by the google search **APIs**